 Dog-proofing your HVAC system is as much about your dog’s safety as it is about your home’s heating and cooling.
 Taking a few preventative measures can achieve both goals.
-At Rosenberg Indoor Comfort, we advise all our dog-owning customers in San Antonio, Texas, to take the following easy steps to dog-proof their home’s HVAC system.
+At Rosenberg Plumbing & Air, we advise all our dog-owning customers in San Antonio, Texas, to take the following easy steps to dog-proof their home’s HVAC system.

 1. Protect Wiring

 Dogs are notorious for gnawing on anything that looks like it could be fun to chew.
 Unfortunately, wires can fall under this category.
 That’s why it is important to take your HVAC system’s wires off the menu by encasing them in some sort of protective material.
 An effective way of doing this is to use metal conduit tubing for wrapping wires.
 You’ll be keeping your HVAC system operational while making sure your dog stays away from the dangerous electrical current.